-Wix is one of the most popular website builders on the web.
-I mean, it’s still nowhere near WordPress’ popularity (currently powering more than 27% of the entire web and counting), but it’s still a force to be reckoned with, and a platform that’s getting a lot of publicity due to their user-first approach and an overall easy to use interface.
+If you’re interested in building your own websites, you probably already know Wix is one of the most popular website builders on the web.
+I mean, it’s still nowhere near WordPress’ popularity (currently powering more than 43.1% of the entire web and counting), but it’s still a popular WordPress alternative that’s getting a lot of publicity due to their user-first approach and an overall easy to use interface.

 Basically, what I’m trying to prove here is that, for all Wix templates, there’s always a WordPress-based alternative, one that’s very similar and that can often save you lots of money.

 And please don’t get me wrong, I have nothing against Wix or Wix templates.
 But I just want to show you another side of the coin, and talk about the pros and cons of using Wix vs WordPress, focusing on the design side of things primarily this time.

 Here are 10 beautiful Wix templates and their WordPress alternatives